applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/_index.md

 // Input and output slots autoCreate automatically creates the slots if set to true and no slot configuration was provided
 @AlgorithmInputSlot(value = ImagePlusData.class, slotName = "Input", autoCreate = true)
 @AlgorithmOutputSlot(value = ImagePlusData.class, slotName = "Output", autoCreate = true)

+// You can add multiple JIPipeCitation annotations to provide citations for this node only
+@JIPipeCitation("Additional citation")

 public class MyAlgorithm extends JIPipeAlgorithm {

     /*